inveniosoftware/training/11-linking-records/README.md

     },
 ```

-Since we have changed the data model, we need to change the ElasticSearch mappings.
+Since we have changed the data model, we need to change the Elasticsearch mappings.

 `my-site/my_site/records/mappings/v6/records/record-v1.0.0.json`